Leaders communicate effectively

 How do you communicate well?

-Communication - a learned skill
+Communication - a learned skill in listening and speaking

 In 10 communication secrets of great leaders, Mike Myatt (Forbes 2012) provides a helpful checklist.

 “Great communicators possess a heightened sense of situational and contextual awareness.
 The best communicators are great listeners and astute in their observations.
 Great communicators are skilled at reading a person/group by sensing the moods, dynamics, attitudes, values and concerns of those being communicated with.
 Not only do they read their environment well, but they possess the uncanny ability to adapt their messaging to said environment without missing a beat.
 The message is not about the messenger; it has nothing to do with messenger; it is however 100% about meeting the needs and the expectations of those you're communicating with.”

 The article goes on to provide the top 10 characteristics of great communicators: